Cascade 42 Pilothouse Ketch

 Broker's Comments

+Now with a dramatically lowered price!
 This sturdy Cascade 42 Pilothouse Ketch, built in Portland, Oregon could easily be described as a “sailor's sailboat”.
 It was purpose-built to safely handle repeated crossings of the Columbia River bar under the worst of conditions, and is strengthened and equipped for off-shore adventures.
 It is ketch-rigged and can be managed from the protection of the pilothouse or from the wheel pedestal in the cockpit.
 She’s been used as a comfortable liveaboard, with amenities and a high degree of fit and finish below that only a master carpenter could design and accomplish.
-The large pilothouse adds a great deal of usable space to this boat.
+The large pilothouse adds a great deal of usable interior space to this boat.
 The interior wood craftsmanship and attention to detail is very impressive.
 Wide side decks with chain plates mounted outboard allow for easy movement around the boat.

 These boat details are subject to contract.